Snowflake

 For connecting to Source Snowflake server, you can choose between two methods for an authenticated connection:

-You can choose to store your username and password in AWS Secrets Manager, and tell Replicant to retrieve them.
-For more information, see Retrieve credentials from AWS Secrets Manager.
+You can store your connection credentials in a secrets management service and tell Replicant to retrieve the credentials.
+For more information, see Secrets management.

 You can also specify your credentials in plain form in the connection configuration file like the sample below: